sipeed/BL702_Si2c_uart_translation/README.md

 # Description

-**RV-Debugger-BL702** is an opensource project that implement a JTAG+UART debugger with BL702C-A0.
+**RV-Debugger-BL702** is an opensource project that implement a slave i2c translation uart

 [BL702](https://www.bouffalolab.com/bl70X) is highly integrated BLE and Zigbee combo chipset for IoT applications, contains **32-bit RISC-V** CPU with FPU, frequency up to **144MHz**, with **132KB RAM** and **192 KB ROM**, 1Kb eFuse, **512KB embedded Flash**, USB2.0 FS device interface, and many other features.